 Section 4 Equal treatment of shareholders and transactions with close associates Equal treatment of shareholders

 Jinhui Shipping has one class of shares in issue.
 All shares have equal voting rights.
-There are provisions in the Company's Bye-Laws 67 to 78 in relation to shareholder's voting rights.
+There are provisions in the Company's Bye-Law 4 in relation to shareholder's voting rights.

 Share issues